Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Numerical methods

 \subsection{From simulations to \libname{} octree}

-As ray-tracing simulations are performed as an independent and subsequent phase of dynamic cosmological simulations, it is possible to leverage the particular geometry of the problem to optimize parallelization schemes and minimize inter-node communications.
-In practice, the very first step consists in generating a 3D light-cone containing all the information relative to the gravitational field and converting it into \libname{}'s 3D-octree data structure.
-Usually, the light-cone is built from a $N$-body simulation.
-If the simulation uses a Particle-Mesh (PM) method, then the identification between the cells of the simulations and that of \libname{} can be trivially achieved through the conversion of cartesian positions into \libname{} indices.
-The same applies to AMR-based simulation.
-However, when cosmological simulations rely on another method to compute the gravitational field one has to first interpolate the gravitational information available at particle locations onto a fixed or adaptive grid that can then be processed by \libname{}'s hyperoctree engine.
+As ray-tracing simulations are performed as an independent and subsequent phase of dynamic cosmological simulations, it is possible to leverage the particular geometry of the problem to optimise parallelization schemes and minimise inter-node communications.
+In practice, the very first step consists in generating a 3D light cone containing all the information relative to the gravitational field and converting it into \libname{}'s 3D-octree data structure.
+Usually, the light cone is built from an $N$-body simulation.
+If the simulation uses a particle-mesh (PM) method, then the identification between the cells of the simulations and that of \libname{} can be trivially achieved through the conversion of Cartesian positions into \libname{} indices.
+The same applies to AMR-based simulations.
+However, when cosmological simulations rely on another method to compute the gravitational field, one has to first interpolate the gravitational information available at particle locations onto a fixed or adaptive grid that can then be processed by \libname{}'s hyperoctree engine.

-Once the light-cone is converted into \libname{}'s octree format, geometrical inconsistencies are checked to ensure that the ray-tracer can work on clean data.
+Once the light cone is converted into \libname{}'s octree format, geometrical inconsistencies are checked to ensure that the ray-tracer can work on clean data.
 One typical problem that may arise during concentric shell extraction happening at the cosmological simulation level is the production of sparse AMR cells at the boundary of two shells.
 In this case, the geometrical checker adds cells interpolated from a coarser level to build a full tree with either zero or eight children per cell that preserves the original gravitational information.
-The operation is repeated at every level, from the coarser to the most refined one.
+The operation is repeated at every level, from the coarsest to the most refined.